kirbycope/godot-tensura/README.md

 ![Thumbnail](/ci/thumbnail.png)

 # godot-tensura
-That Time I Got Reincarnated as a Slime (2018) in the Godot Engine.
+That Time I Got Reincarnated as a Slime (2018) in the Godot game engine.

 <details>
 <summary>Using Addons</summary>